jd-cybersec/Writeups/FFUF/FFUF_Recon_Portfolio_Writeup_Jordan_Davis.md

 - Parameter fuzzing
 - Sensitive data extraction through automation

 These are foundational web reconnaissance techniques used in professional penetration testing and bug bounty workflows.
-The methodology used here reflects practical industry standards, and this write-up serves as a strong demonstration of recon and fuzzing skillset for a cybersecurity portfolio.

 ---

-> 📂 A copy of this write-up is also available as a downloadable [PDF version](./FFUF_Recon_Portfolio_Writeup_Jordan_Davis_Formatted.pdf) in this repository.